space-wizards/website-content/content/post/22-10-27-progress-report-37.md

 <!-- description doesnt make it very clear what was changed -->
 After a series of lawsuits, crewmembers are no longer perpetually amped up on epinephrine and amphetamines; instead, everyone is now susceptible to stamina damage!

-Work on your dodging skills or disabler beams will have you stunned in no time.
+Work on your dodging skills or disabler beams will have you stunned in no time, but you're no longer prone to falling over from a single shot of a taser.

 {{< video-auto "/video/pr_37/stun.mp4" >}}